WQKE

-WQKE ("The Quake") is a college online-streaming radio station in Plattsburgh, New York.
+WQKE ("The Quake") was a college online-streaming radio station in Plattsburgh, New York.
 From 1981 until 2022, it had broadcast on terrestrial radio on 93.9 FM.
-The college radio station is supported by the Student Association of SUNY Plattsburgh.
-The station's studios are located in the Angell College Center on campus.
+The college radio station was supported by the Student Association of SUNY Plattsburgh.
+The station's studios were located in the Angell College Center on campus.
 The antenna was located on the Kehoe Administration Building, which is one of the tallest buildings in Plattsburgh.
-With adjustments made at the station in the fall of 2009, The Quake broadcast (and now streams) 24 hours a day, 7 days a week, offering listeners a wide variety of music including: jazz, funk, soul, indie, punk, hip-hop, blues, techno and other genres.
+With adjustments made at the station in the fall of 2009, The Quake broadcast (and now streams) 24 hours a day, 7 days a week, offering listeners a wide variety of music including: jazz, funk, soul, indie, punk, hip-hop, blues, techno and other genres.In Spring 2024, The Quake returned, but has now been converted into an events production club.